THE POETIC RELIEF PROJECT

 The Mental Health Matters Online workshop is a 5 week course on Zoom providing a safe space for young people to express themselves and support for their mental well being, confidence and writing skills.
 To register your interest in this workshop, email: firstname.lastname@example.org with the title 'MO Workshop.'

-Please see the six amazing young people pictured above and named below who will be our first Cultural Leaders and the charity they will be assigned to for the next 6 months:
+Please see the six amazing young people pictured above and named below who are our second cohort of Cultural Leaders and the charity they will be assigned to for the next 6 months:

-The second cohort of Cultural Leader applications open on 4th January 2022. if you would like to be put on the waiting list to hear about these applications first, email: firstname.lastname@example.org with the title ‘Cultural Leaders.'
+The third cohort of Cultural Leader applications open on 1st August 2022. if you would like to be put on the waiting list to hear about these applications first, email: email@example.com with the title ‘Cultural Leaders.'